nmboffi/sbtm/README.md

 More generally, it provides an efficient implementation in ``jax`` of score-based transport solutions of the Fokker-Planck equation.
 This method may also find applications in flow-based solutions of other high-dimensional partial differential equations using machine learning.

 # Installation
 The implementation is built on Google's [``jax``](https://github.com/google/jax) package for accelerated linear algebra and Deepmind's [``haiku``](https://github.com/deepmind/dm-haiku) package for neural networks.
-Both can be installed by following the guidelines at the linked repository.
+Both can be installed by following the guidelines at the linked repositories.

 # Usage
 Experiments from the paper can be reproduced by running the files contained in the ``experiments`` directory.